uyou-team/uyou-llm/README.md

 # uyou-chatgpt
- An Electron application with ChatGPT
+ An Electron application with Ollama